Oxygeeeen/little-lemon-capstone/README.md

-# Little Lemon Capstone Project

-Welcome to the Little Lemon Capstone Project, a Meta Coursera Capstone Project built with React, CSS, SWR, React Router DOM, and @testing-library/react.

-## Overview
+# Overview

-This project is a part of the Meta Coursera Capstone, showcasing the implementation of a web application using modern frontend technologies.
-The application focuses on [briefly describe the main purpose or features of your project].
+This project is a part of the Meta Coursera Capstone, showcasing the implementation of a web application using modern frontend technologies like React, CSS3, SWR, React Router DOM, and @testing-library/react.

 ## Technologies Used